MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-rbroker-framework.md

 As with most things in the RBroker framework, it is very simple to activate this feature.
 First, note that each RTaskResult has built-in profiling data.
 Second, each RBroker runtime generates runtime profiling events.
 By registering the appropriate asynchronous listener, a client application can receive these profiling events.

-The following code snippets extend the sample demonstrated in the [client application simulation](#client-application-simulations) chapter with support for handling runtime profiling events.
+The following code snippets extend the sample demonstrated in the [client application simulation](#client-application-simulations) section with support for handling runtime profiling events.

 **Java:**